frankjmontero/Study-notes/ReactHighlights.md

 # MISC

 - `import React from 'react';` used to be mandatory import line on React because even though you were not going to use react on that particular file, it was needed for the JSX portion of the file.

+- To create a React app you need to be in a folder that doesn't have capital letters or spaces in its name.

+# **Quick Concepts Overview**

+## **React**

+React is a declarative JS library used to build user interfaces.
+Through the use of composition it allows to build complex systems from small blocks of code called **components**.

+## **`create-react-app` - CRA**

+CRA is a command that downloads and readies for you a React development environment.
+It is the official way to access templates with the basic structure you need to start coding.

+## **JSX**

+Or Javascript XML is a syntax extension of JS created by Facebook.
+It specifically extends the standard ECMAScript.
+ > In React, with its tree like structure when defining elements, serves as syntactic sugar so you don't have to use things like createElement() or appendChild() to manipulate elements